Joe Russo (racing driver)

 Joseph Edward Russo (December 27, 1901 – June 10, 1934) was an American racing driver active in the 1930s.

 Life

 Russo was known for performing a stunt of driving around the Indianapolis Motor Speedway blindfolded.

 Russo died in a hospital in Bristol, Pennsylvania after a crash at Langhorne Speedway.
 He is buried in Detroit, Michigan at Mt.
 Olivet Cemetery.

-His son, Eddie Russo, and his brother, Paul Russo also competed in the Indianapolis 500.
+Russo's son, Eddie, and his brother, Paul also competed in the Indianapolis 500.